hueys/PrettyDates/README.md

 PrettyDates
 ===========

-A quick demo using jonhocking/PrettyTimestamp
+A quick demo using [jonhocking/PrettyTimestamp](https://github.com/jonhocking/PrettyTimestamp) to generate some relative timestamps.